antiless/cleanclip-vuepress/src/se/docs/privacy.md

 We use industry-standard security measures to protect the personal information you provide and encrypt the key data to prevent unauthorized access, disclosure, use, modification, damage, or loss.
 We will take all reasonable and feasible measures to protect your personal information.
 We will use encryption technology to ensure the confidentiality of data; we will use trusted protection mechanisms to prevent data from being maliciously attacked.

 ## 3. How we share, transfer, and disclose your personal information
-In order to pursue legitimate interests and better serve customers in managing our daily business activities, we will use your personal information in compliance and appropriateness.
-Considering business and various aspects comprehensively, we only use this data ourselves and do not share it with any third parties.

-We strictly comply with data protection regulations worldwide (including but not limited to the EU General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), and Personal Information Protection Law (PIPL)).
-In the following situations, if explicitly permitted or required by applicable laws and regulations in your jurisdiction, and subject to relevant legal conditions and procedures being met, we may share, transfer, and disclose your personal information without your prior authorization:
+We limit third-party processing to what is needed to provide the service:

+- Stripe processes payment and checkout information.
+- TheAffs processes affiliate attribution identifiers used to associate referrals with orders.

+Neither service receives clipboard content from CleanClip.

+We handle personal information under applicable data protection laws.
+We may also share, transfer, or disclose personal information where permitted or required by applicable law, subject to the relevant legal conditions and procedures, including in the following situations:

 1. Directly related to national security and national defense security;